By: Chantal Herrera

 Senior agricultural communication major

-On my first day, I realized that I had set low expectations for my summer experience.
-Since my first day here, I was authorized to drive tractors around our factories, learned numerous parts of a tractor along with their function, and traveled to 12 different states!
+On my first day, I realized I had set low expectations for my summer experience.
+Since then I was authorized to drive tractors around the factories, learned numerous parts of a tractor along with their function, and traveled to 12 different states!